Could Napoleon have escaped from St. Helena?

 Plots to rescue Napoleon

 Despite Governor Hudson Lowe’s efforts to ensure that Napoleon and his retinue at Longwood House were heavily guarded, there was no shortage of escape plans.
-On the International Napoleonic Society’s website, Lally Brown has nicely transcribed an intercepted 1816 letter to Napoleon’s companion in exile, General Henri Bertrand.
+On the International Napoleonic Society’s website, Lally Brown, author of the excellent The Countess, Napoleon and Saint Helena, has nicely transcribed an intercepted 1816 letter to Napoleon’s companion in exile, General Henri Bertrand.
 This describes a “boat that will drift to the back of the Island…in the shape of an olde (sic) cask but so constructed that by pulling at both ends to be sea worthy and both boat and sails which will be found inside will be painted to correspond with the colour of the sea.”
 Napoleon was expected to slide down a cliff on a rope to get to this vessel, the ultimate destination being the United States.
 (2)

 Though a submarine plot sounds far-fetched, an Irish adventurer named Tom Johnson claimed he had been offered £40,000 to attempt such a rescue.
-There is evidence Johnson was involved in such a plot and may even have possessed a primitive submarine, as detailed in couple of excellent articles–one by Emilio Ocampo in Napoleonica.
-La Revue, available at cairn.info; the other by Mike Dash in the Past Imperfect blog at the Smithsonian.com website.
+There is evidence Johnson was involved in such a plot and may even have possessed a primitive submarine, as detailed in couple of articles–one by Emilio Ocampo in Napoleonica.
+La Revue; the other by Mike Dash on the Smithsonian website.

 Napoleon considered escape plans

-This did not stop tales of rescue attempts from circulating, many involving privateers and adventurers in the Gulf of Mexico or Brazil.
-The last chapter of The Bonapartes in America, by Clarence Edward Macartney and Gordon Dorrance (Philadephia, 1939), describes several.
+This did not stop tales of rescue attempts from circulating.
+Many of these involved privateers and adventurers in the Gulf of Mexico or Brazil.
+The last chapter of The Bonapartes in America, by Clarence Edward Macartney and Gordon Dorrance (Philadephia, 1939), describes several of these escapades.
 Historian Rafe Blaufarb posits that most such stories were spread deliberately by Napoleon’s supporters to foment panic among European governments and to retain the attention of the political opposition in France and Britain.
 (5)

-Still, Lowe’s cordon was penetrable.
-Napoleon and his suite were able to bribe British officers (including O’Meara) and others to elude the restrictions on communication and carry letters and papers to Europe.
+Still, Governor Lowe’s cordon was penetrable.
+Napoleon and his suite were able to bribe British officers and others to get around the restrictions on communication and carry letters and papers to Europe.
 European visitors smuggled in messages and gifts for Napoleon, including locks of his son’s hair.
-Niles’ Weekly Register, a Baltimore paper, reported on August 8, 1818, that “[a] sailor belonging to an East India ship has terribly alarmed wise Johnny Bull by reporting that while the ship lay off St. Helena he swam to the shore, clambered the rocks, eluded the guards and paid a friendly visit to some of Napoleon’s domestics, with whom he was acquainted!”
+Niles’ Weekly Register reported on August 8, 1818, that “[a] sailor belonging to an East India ship has terribly alarmed wise Johnny Bull by reporting that while the ship lay off St. Helena he swam to the shore, clambered the rocks, eluded the guards and paid a friendly visit to some of Napoleon’s domestics, with whom he was acquainted!”
 (6)

-Over the years conspiracy theorists have contended that Napoleon did escape from St. Helena, winding up either in Europe or the United States; and that it was not Napoleon who was buried on St. Helena in 1821 and removed to Paris in 1840, but an alleged double (candidates for this role vary, depending on the theory).
+Over the years conspiracy theorists have contended that Napoleon did escape from St. Helena and wound up either in Europe or the United States.
+They claim that it was not Napoleon who was buried on St. Helena in 1821 and removed to Paris in 1840, but an alleged double.
+Candidates for this role vary, depending on the theory.
 (7) This is the basis of the films The Emperor’s New Clothes (2001) and Monsieur N (2003).

 You might also enjoy: